dcelisgarza/dcelisgarza/README.md

 I like lifting things, science and programming.
 I'm a big fantasy and sci-fi nerd, and occasionally say funny things.

-Currently waiting to submit my Doctoral Thesis in 3D Discrete Dislocation Dynamics at the Department of Materials at the University of Oxford.
-It will become available here in due course.

 [LinkedIn](https://www.linkedin.com/in/daniel-celis-garza-a92b39a8/)

-I've worked on many things in many languages.
-I'm the eclectic sort, what can I say.
 <!--
 **dcelisgarza/dcelisgarza** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.